toumidouniaz/flutter-shopping-app/README.md

 ✅ Favorites List – Mark frequently bought items as favorites for quick access.

 ✅ User-Friendly Interface – Designed with a clean UI, making navigation easy and intuitive.

+**Project Background**
+This project was given by our teacher at EPISEN - UPEC Paris, France, as part of our Flutter learning journey.
+The goal is to build a fully functional shopping list app while understanding:

+Flutter navigation & UI design

+State management techniques

+Database integration

+Working with user data and preferences

 **Installation**